 international trade policies.

 - Discuss the effective assess the possible

 gains from trading internationally.

-- Comprehend and be able to use the
+- To enable students comprehend and be able

-various international trade agreements, politics, and institutions that
+the various international trade agreements, politics, and institutions

 that regulate international trade today.

 - Assess the various international trade